marcelodevcore/Projeto_modelo/README.md

 **Objective:**

 Develop a machine learning model that predicts the production cost per batch, based on production process variables, with high precision (ideally with a mean absolute percentage error - MAPE - of less than 5%).
-The model should allow:
+The model must allow:

 * Predicting future production costs: Based on known process parameters.
 * Identifying the factors that most influence cost: Assisting in decision-making to optimize the production process and reduce costs.